Perceptual error optimization for Monte Carlo rendering: Practical application

 \subsection{A-priori optimization}

-Optimizing perceptual error is possible even in the absence of any information about the image.
-In our framework, the goal of such an \emph{a-priori} approach (as denoted by \citet{Heitz2019}) is to compute a sample-set image $\SampleSetImage$ through simplifying assumptions and using a surrogate not only for the ground-truth image $\ReferenceImage$ but also for the rendering function $\EstimatedImage(\SampleSetImage)$.
-The samples $\SampleSetImage$ can then produce a high-fidelity estimate of any image that meets these assumptions.
+Optimizing perceptual error is possible even in the absence of information about a specific image.
+In our framework, the goal of such an \emph{a-priori} approach (as coined by \citet{Heitz2019}) is to compute a sample-set image $\SampleSetImage$ by using surrogates for both the ground-truth image $\ReferenceImage$ and the rendering function $\EstimatedImage(\SampleSetImage)$, constructed based on smoothness assumptions.
+The samples $\SampleSetImage$ can then produce a high-fidelity estimate of any image that meets those assumptions.